subho-13/StressDetection/readme.md

+# Directory Structure
-WESAD - Folder containing the WESAD data
+WESAD - Should contain the WESAD data
+Experiments - Contains the Ipynb files

+# FileName
+- Ipynb files should be named as Ex_Date_Integer.ipynb